teamhanko/hanko/README.md

 🚧 PLEASE NOTE: This project is pre-alpha and not yet functional.
 If you want to get notified as soon as we're ready you can sign up to our [newsletter](https://www.hanko.io/updates) or join our [Slack community](https://www.hanko.io/community).

-# We take you on the journey beyond passwords, and make sure your users won't get lost on the way
+# We take you on the journey beyond passwords...
+...and make sure your users won't get lost on the way.
 Passwordless logins have been promised to us for quite some time.
-But until now, passwordless was a compromise that only worked for some of the users and was deemed immature and ultimately not truly better than passwords.
-It's only recently that the ecosystem of devices, browsers, and operating systems is finally ready.
+But until now, "passwordless" was mostly a compromise that only worked for some of the users and had some severe drawbacks that ultimately led to passwords still being present at almost every login.
+It's only very recently that the ecosystem of devices, browsers, and operating systems is finally ready to truly move beyond passwords.
-With most devices now shipping with biometric sensors like Touch ID, Face ID, and Windows Hello and supporting WebAuthn APIs (web and native) out of the box, it's enabling a truly fascinating login experience that will replace passwords for good.
+With most devices now shipping with biometric sensors like Touch ID, Face ID, and Windows Hello and supporting WebAuthn APIs (web and native) out of the box, it's enabling a truly fascinating login experience that has the potential to replace passwords for good.

 # Build your product, not another (password) login
-Implementing an end-to-end passwordless flow that benefits from biometric convenience through WebAuthn but also handles all edge cases and recovery flows is not a simple task, even when using existing open source libraries.
+Implementing onboarding and authentication that benefit from end-to-end passwordless and biometric convenience through WebAuthn, but also handle all edge cases and recovery flows is not a simple task.

 **That's where Hanko comes in:**